Incheon: Air

 Incheon International Airport is South Korea's primary international airport and a regional air hub.
 In 2015, it was the world's 22nd busiest airport by passenger traffic, with 49,412,750 passengers.

 There were a total of 305,446 flights (300,634 international, 4,812 domestic) to and from Incheon International Airport in 2015, an average of 837 flights (824 international, 13 domestic) daily.
 Korea's two main carriers, Korean Air and Asiana Airlines, serviced 50.9% of flights, while low-cost and foreign carriers serviced the remaining 49.1% of flights.
 The airport is experiencing a rapid increase in passengers, and the opening of Terminal 2 in December 2017 spurred additional traffic.

-The airport was also featured in the Korean drama series, "Air City."
+The airport was also featured in the Korean drama series, Air City.

-Incheon International Airport ranked "5th in the world" among international airports.
+Incheon International Airport ranked "5th in the world" among international airports in late 2018.

 Sea

 Incheon's sea port is the second largest port in Korea after Busan Port.

 The International Passenger Terminal located at the port offers ferries to five cities in China: Dalian, Qingdao, Tianjin, Dandong, and Weihai.
-There are also ferries to Incheon's outlying islands as well as Baengnyeong Island inside of the Northern Limit Line.
+There are also ferries to Incheon's outlying islands as well as Baengnyeongdo inside of the Northern Limit Line.

-Bus
+Buses

 Incheon Bus Terminal, located at its eponymous subway stop, offers express bus transportation to all parts of Korea.
 Many city bus lines offer transportation within city limits as well as to the neighboring cities of Bucheon, Gimpo, Seoul, and Siheung.

-Many intercity buses offer transportation between Seoul and Incheon.

-Train
+Trains

 Local service to Guro, Seoul, Cheongnyangni, Uijeongbu and Soyosan is offered by Seoul's subway Line 1.
 The line has 11 stations within Incheon and connects to the Incheon Subway at Bupyeong and Juan stations.

-Rapid service on the same line to Yongsan Station in Seoul depart from Dongincheon station and stops at major stations.
+Rapid service on the same line to Yongsan station in Seoul depart from Dongincheon station and stops at major stations.

 The Airport Express (AREX) line runs from Incheon International Airport to Seoul Station via Gimpo International Airport.
 The Incheon-Gimpo section was opened in March 2007 and was extended to Seoul station in December 2010.
 Passengers can choose a high-speed service stopping only at Incheon airport and Seoul, which takes 43 minutes but departs only every half-hour; or the all-station service which takes 53 minutes but leaves every six minutes.

-KTX service was introduced on the AREX line on 30 June 2014, with stops at Incheon International Airport Station and Geoman Station.
-There are additional plans to use the newly built Suin Line to bring KTX service to Incheon Station by 2021.
+KTX service was introduced on the AREX line on 30 June 2014, with stops at Incheon International Airport station and Geomam station.
+There are additional plans to use the newly built Suin Line to bring KTX service to Incheon station by 2021.